Workflow contract reference

 }Workflow YAML grammar

-Workflow definitions use a v2 YAML schema validated by validateWorkflowDefinition
+Workflow definitions use a versioned YAML schema. @donmai/core publishes

 kind: WorkflowDefinition